 MIDAS Knowledge Base

-How to disable Perl's "Taint" mode"Taint" mode is a special mode in which Perl (the coding language that MIDAS is written in) can be instructed to run in.
+How to disable "Taint" mode in Perl"Taint" mode is a special mode in which Perl (the coding language that MIDAS is written in) can be instructed to run in.

 "Taint" mode is known to cause issues with MIDAS, and therefore should be disabled in order for MIDAS to function correctly.